dansity/GRBL-MultiTool/README.md

 ### PROJECT IS METRIC
 However, you are more than welcome to remix it to imperial.
 Shouldn't be hard.

+### DISCLAIMER
+It is easy to crash your machine in a thousand ways.
+Please always do dry runs if you are not familiar with gcode.
+I cannot take responsibility for what your machine does with this gcode.
+If you download this project you accept this simple term.

 ### Currently supported operations:

 - Facing / Skimming